WiresharkIO/TinyML_4_HAR/README.md

       Step B: Converting the g-value to m/s², Acceleration (m/ $s^2$) = Acceleration (g) × 9.81

    __"These should be kept in mind while selecting or changing the firmware(library functions) for g values to capture an activity"__

+- Gyroscope - Instead of measuring linear acceleration (g), the gyroscope measures angular velocity (how fast the device is spinning).

 > Misc

 - Power On: Press the reset button for at least 2 seconds